-Companies and community partners provide critical resources to the Greater Cleveland Food Bank, helping to provide over 57 million meals a year.
+Companies and community partners provide critical resources to the Greater Cleveland Food Bank, helping to provide millions of meals a year.

-There are a number of ways for your company to support the Greater Cleveland Food Bank and foster a culture of service with you staff.
+There are a number of ways for your company to support the Greater Cleveland Food Bank and foster a culture of service with your staff.

 Organize an employee food or funds drive at your workplace and help feed hungry families in the communities we serve.
-We offer branded marketing materials and a speaker’s bureau, as well as a virtual food drive online donation system, allowing for easy and convenient "teamraising" opportunities.
+We offer branded marketing materials and a speaker’s bureau, as well as a virtual food drive online donation system, allowing for easy and convenient "team raising" opportunities.
 Consider matching employee contributions and double your impact!
-Learn more about traditional and virtual food drives.

 You can join more than 600 local companies and organizations in the fight against hunger by participating in the annual Harvest for Hunger campaign.
 Harvest for Hunger is a collaborative effort of four area food banks in Northeast Ohio.
-This campaign is one of the largest annual community-wide food and funds drives in the nation, providing more than 22 million meals across 21 counties in Northeast Ohio.
+This campaign is one of the largest annual community-wide food and funds drives in the nation, providing millions meals across 21 counties in Northeast Ohio.

 Companies that participate in Harvest for Hunger have discovered that, in addition to helping those in need, their employees enjoy the team-building activities of their company food and funds drive.
 Additional opportunities for support include employee matching gift programs, a corporate contribution, or sponsorship of a Harvest for Hunger event.